Kayak roll

-A kayak roll or Eskimo roll is the act of righting a capsized kayak by use of body motion and/or a paddle.
-Typically this is done by lifting the torso towards the surface, flicking the hips to right the kayak, and applying a small force by means of the paddle to assist the torso back over the boat.
+A kayak roll is the act of righting a capsized kayak by use of body motion and/or a paddle.
+Typically this is done by lifting the torso towards the surface, rotating the hips to turn the kayak upwards and applying a small force by means of the paddle to assist the torso back over the boat.

+A kayak roll was also known as an Eskimo roll.

-The roll is an essential for paddlers who attempt serious whitewater (Class IV or greater), as exiting the boat and swimming gives the paddler less maneuverability and control, and thus leaves them more exposed than in the boat.
+The roll is an important technique for paddlers on serious whitewater, as exiting the boat and swimming leaves the swimmer more exposed than remaining in the boat.

 History

-The skill of righting a capsized kayak was devised by the hunter-gatherer societies that also developed the kayak as a hunting boat; the Aleut and Inuit.
+The skill of righting a capsized kayak was devised by the hunter-gatherer societies that also developed the kayak as a hunting boat, such as the Aleut and Inuit.
 The Greenlandic Inuit used several techniques that allowed the kayak to be righted with or without a paddle, also using only one hand, or without hands at all.
 A survey in Greenland in 1911 found that of a total of 2,228 hunters with a kayak of their own, 867 were able to roll.

-In 1605, some Inuit men and their kayaks were brought back to Europe by a Danish expedition; they gave a demonstration of rolling and racing against rowing boats in Copenhagen harbour, watched by King Christian IV.
+In 1605, some Inuit men and their kayaks were brought back to Europe by a Danish expedition.
+They gave a demonstration, watched by King Christian IV, of rolling and of racing against rowing boats in Copenhagen harbour.
 A similar exhibition was held at The Hague in 1625.
 Paul Egede, the teenaged son of a missionary living with the Inuit, was probably the first non-native to learn to roll a kayak in the 1730s.
 Rolling was demonstrated in 1889 at Sandviken, Norway by Oluf Dietrichson, a member of Nansen's 1888 Greenland expedition.
-With the rapid growth in the sport of kayaking in Europe and the USA during the 1920s, the ability to roll was popularised by an Austrian kayaker, Edi Hans Pawlata (1900–1966).
-Although not, as he claimed, the first European to acquire the skill, he developed a technique in which the hand grips the end of the paddle, which proved easy to master.
-His "Pawlata roll" is still sometimes taught to beginners.
+With the rapid growth in the sport of kayaking in Europe and the United States during the 1920s, the ability to roll was popularised by an Austrian kayaker, Edi Hans Pawlata (1900–1966).
+Although not, as he claimed, the first European to acquire the skill, he developed a technique with one hand griping the end of the paddle, which proved easy to master.
 Greenlandic kalaaleq, Manasse Mathæussen (1915–1989), earned a living giving rolling demonstrations and kayak stunts for films.
 In 1949, he set a record by performing 10 successive rolls in 18 seconds.

 Types of rolls

-There are many types of roll, which involve subtle variations on the common technique of combining a paddle stroke at the surface with a hip-flick.
-Different rolls are more or less useful in different situations.
+There are many types of roll, with variations on the common technique of combining a paddle stroke at the surface with a hip-flick.
 One key to all rolls is that the head comes out of the water last, following the paddler's torso—not first, which presents a non-hydrodynamic profile and tends to oppose the angular momentum which is the hallmark of a successful roll.